Niladri-501/-Plant_Disease_Detection-/README.md

 ## **Project Summary**

 In this project, we implemented the machine learning model described in the paper titled "DFN-PSAN: Multi-level deep information feature fusion extraction network for interpretable plant disease classification".
-The goal of this project is to [describe the primary objective of the paper — for example, predict a certain phenomenon, classify objects, etc.].
-The paper proposes a [type of model used in the paper], and in this implementation, we aim to replicate the proposed model and evaluate its performance using a specific dataset.
+The primary objective of this paper is to develop an interpretable and accurate model for plant disease classification using image data of plant leaves.
+The proposed model combines a deep feature extraction network with a semantic attention mechanism, known as DFN-PSAN (Deep Feature Network with Plant Disease Semantic Attention Network), to enhance both the model’s performance and interpretability.
+The goal of this project was to replicate the DFN-PSAN model and evaluate its effectiveness on a large plant disease dataset.

+To achieve this, we implemented two machine learning models: the DFN-PSAN and a CNN with a Squeeze-and-Excitation (SE) block.
+Both models were evaluated using a dataset of 87,000 RGB images of healthy and diseased crop leaves across 38 classes.
+Data preprocessing, including normalization and augmentation, was applied to ensure the model’s robustness.
+The performance of both models was measured using training and validation accuracy, and loss metrics.

 ### **Paper Summary**